Liberty Loan Company logo

 Liberty Loan Company has operated in Texas for over 50 years, with formal licensing and credit bureau reporting since 1997.
 The company is headquartered in Houston and serves borrowers across Texas seeking short-term personal financing.
 They explicitly position themselves as an alternative to payday lenders, emphasizing installment-based repayment structures rather than the short-term rollover model that characterizes payday lending.

 Liberty differentiates itself by offering longer repayment timelines compared to payday lenders.
 Their comparison example shows a $300 loan costing $78 total over 4 months with monthly payments of $94.50, versus payday competitors charging $533 over 7 payments.
-The company emphasizes transparent pricing, straightforward calculations, and credit-building as core features.
-They explicitly state "We are not a payday lender" and market themselves as a fair-price alternative to predatory lending.
+The company emphasizes listed pricing, straightforward calculations, and credit-building as core features.
+They explicitly state "We are not a payday lender" and market themselves as a fair-price alternative to high-cost lending.

 The company operates legally within Texas and maintains physical locations (at least one in Houston at 12344 Gulf Fwy).
 However, the $4/$100 rate translates to approximately 48% APR, which is substantially above the payday-alternatives category ceiling of 36% APR.
 While better than typical payday loans (often 300%+ APR), this rate is higher than credit unions, CDFIs, and employer advance programs that define the category.
 Borrowers should verify current rates and confirm compliance with all applicable state regulations.